J Forrest Conway is a proud Midwesterner, founder of Gymnasium and its Strength & Movement programs. Friends call him Josh.

 Strength & Movement have been life anchors since he started weight lifting and running at 15.
 Team sports gave way to running (first love), cycling, and rowing.
 Glory days accomplishments include:

 But this path was also incomplete.
 He lost strength.
-His injuries didn’t really go away, and in fact came back.
+His injuries didn’t go away, and in fact came back.
 The specialized disciplines developed new ones.
 His horizon of ability shrank.
 What to do?
-He dedicated himself to years of learning, experimenting, and carving a new way.
+He dedicated himself to years of learning, experimenting, and carving his own way.
 His goal was to balance the Strength of his high-output athletic days with the grace and mastery of his Movement path.
 Not to just lump a bunch of exercise approaches together, but to seamlessly blend a universally useful athletic and therapeutic path.

 Though Josh’s movement life is now dedicated to coaching, not competing, he’s still managed a couple feats: